I Didn't Want to Know You

 Today is November 1st, the kick-off of Diabetes Awareness Month.
 This month means many different things to many different people.
-And I’m realizing today that it means something very different to me than it used to.
+And today I realized, that it means something different to me than it used to.

 Sarah Lucas from Beyond Type 1 and a crew from Omnipod were ringing the closing bell at NASDAQ this evening, so I ran over to Times Square to see Henry’s face the size of a skyscraper.
 When I popped up out of the subway and rounded the corner on Broadway, I looked up… and immediately started to cry.

 I sort of surprised myself.
 WTF?
 Why are my eyes leaking?
 Is it because as a (sort of) New Yorker I have just found myself in the middle of our collective nightmare aka Times Square?
 No, that wasn’t it.
 Besides, I had plans to treat myself to Sephora after.
-It also wasn’t because I felt sad, or angry that diabetes awareness month even has to exist 94 years after artificial insulin was because there still isn’t a cure…
+It also wasn’t because I felt sad, or angry that there’s still no cure after 94 years of treating type 1’s with insulin.

 It was because 11 years ago when I was thrown on to this insane, diabetic roller coaster, I wouldn’t have even known who Henry was.
 I would have never given Beyond Type 1 a chance.
 And I certainly wouldn’t have gone to Times Square to be a part of it.
 Back then, absolutely not one person that I knew or cared to know, spoke my new language.
 And I didn’t speak the existing language of the disease.
 But here I was, a decade later, staring up at it in giant flashing pixels, 15 stories high in the center of the universe.